 It’s often frustrating when you get a product that has a defect.
 You could get injured or your family members could’ve gotten injured from the defective product.
 An example of this would be the airbag failing to deploy.
 This could cause serious injury and you have the grounds to sue.
 Companies are trying to save as much money as possible and sometimes that results in you getting the short end of the stick.
-It’s extremely unfair and you shouldn’t of had to go through it in the first place.
+It’s extremely unfair and you shouldn’t have had to go through it in the first place.
 It’s essential to know some elements of product liability as well as different claims you may make because of the defective product.

 In trying to prove product liability, you must prove that the manufacturer or supplier “failed to exercise reasonable care” in the making of the product.
 This may be difficult to prove depending on the manufacturing and the type of product.
 Using the example mentioned previously, it can be easier to prove that the automobile company was negligent in testing if the airbag deploys.